fujiwara/csv2json/README.md

 ## Overview

 csv2json is a simple command line interface (CLI) tool that converts CSV files to JSON format.
-It is written in Go and is highly efficient and reliable.

 ## Installation